Jacksonville, FL

 FinalistBio

-My name is Grace, and I am a high school senior, and I am interested in pursuing a career in music production.
-I am the most passionate about my songwriting and guitar.
+My name is Grace, and I am a college freshman, and I am pursuing a degree in Songwriting.
+I am most passionate about my songwriting and guitar.
 I love to sing and play, and I do so at my school and at home.
-I plan to attend a college for music production, and with that, I would love to build a company of my own, to help young artists begin their music journeys.
+I plan to receive a bachelor's degree in Songwriting, and with that, I would love to build a company of my own to help young artists begin their music journeys.

 Education